-The ancient Egyptians loved life as were blessed with very rich land and beautiful climate.
+The ancient Egyptians loved life as we’re blessed with the ideal conditions like very fertile land and a beautiful climate.
 They considered their life to be perfect, to the point that they believed that their afterlife was the eternal continuation of life on earth.
-Daily life in ancient Egypt was focused on enjoying the time they had and make it memorable as much as possible.
-And through their observance of the harmony and the balance of the universe, they were encouraged to live in peace and happiness with themselves and others.
+Daily life in ancient Egypt was focused on enjoying every single moment of time they had and make it memorable as much as possible.
+And through their observation of the harmony and the balance of the universe, they were encouraged to live in the same way in order to achieve peace and happiness with themselves and others.

 Social Classes During Life in Ancient Egypt

 The population of Egypt was divided into social classes in the shape of social pyramids based on their profession and role in society.
-At the top of the pyramids was the king as he was the god’s chosen man and his royal family who enjoyed an unimaginable amount of status, wealth and luxury.
-Second to the top, is the educated professional class like the doctors, the accountants, priests, and scribes that were believed that they were chosen by the god Thoth.
+At the top of the pyramids were the king and queen who were the god’s chosen people and their royal family who enjoyed an unimaginable amount of status, wealth, and luxury.
+Second to the top, is the educated professional class like the doctors, the accountants, priests, and scribes that were believed to be chosen by the god Thoth of wisdom and knowledge.
 Then comes the working class like the sailors, the craftspeople, and soldiers who played a key role in providing and protecting life in Egypt.
-And in the lower class was the servants and the farmers that worked in the lands owned by the king, the elite which produced the goods that helped the entire culture to thrive and were the necessary labor force for the construction of the pyramids and other monuments of Egypt.
+And in the lower class were the servants and the farmers that worked in the lands owned by the king, they were the ones who produced the goods that helped the entire culture to thrive and were the necessary labor force for the construction of the pyramids and other monuments of Egypt.
 All of the jobs and position in society was passed down from father to son.

 Families During Life in Ancient Egypt